 April 12th, 2018 | 23 mins 3 secs

-A chat with Richard M. Doerflinger, a Public Policy Fellow at the Center and the retired associate director of the USCCB's Secretariat for Pro-Life Activities.
+Richard M. Doerflinger is a Vita Institue Fellow at the Center and the retired associate director of the USCCB's Secretariat for Pro-Life Activities.